 Solution #10:

 - PIN Application client and the corresponding PINE is part of the PIN, selects the suitable PINE where the service can be switched.

+- Selection is based on the following principles: firstly, whether this potential PINE has deployed the same application client as PINE and, secondly, whether this potential PINE can maintain the same service type as PINE

 c) The service switch procedure is handled differently in the two solutions.